dotmailer/dotmailer-magento2-extension-graph-ql/README.md

 ### 1.2.0

 ##### What's new
-- We’ve added a new endpoint to retrieve the nominated brand attribute.
+- We've added a new endpoint to retrieve the nominated brand attribute.

+##### Bug fixes
+- We updated the module's PSR-4 filepath.

 ### 1.1.0